-To ensure the continuation of high-quality learning and academics, Kettering has adapted the Winter Term schedule of courses:
+To ensure the continuation of high-quality learning and academics, Kettering has adapted the Spring Term schedule of courses:

 - A majority of classes will be offered face-to-face with a hybrid option

 - A portion of the courses will only be virtual, but all virtual classes will be delivered synchronously by a professor

 - Based on current registrations, greater than 98% of students will have at least one face-to-face course, most will have many more than that.
 The library and many other functional spaces will again open regularly.

 - Students will continue to be able to opt to attend classes virtually, but in the absence of specific health exceptions, they will be strongly encouraged to attend all face-to-face lectures available to them and to move back to the classroom

 Most courses will be available on campus and live streamed or virtual through Bb Collaborate.
 Faculty who are teaching virtually are not excluded from coming to campus to take advantage of a faster Internet connection.

 - Face-to-Face Classes: Faculty will be required to be on campus if they teach one of the courses listed for on campus delivery

 - Virtual Classes: A small number of courses will continue to be delivered virtually throughout the Spring Term